COVID-19 Vaccines in Hong Kong: Which One to Choose?

 - Cost: Fortunately, in Hong Kong there is no personal financial cost to receiving the COVID-19 vaccine.
 However, you should also consider the time required to book online (or at your doctor’s office), the time needed to receive the vaccine, and time to travel to your nearest community vaccination center.

 - Availability, personal preferences and values: Do you prefer getting the vaccine in your doctor’s office or at a community vaccination center?
 Do you want to read the published clinical trial results in a scientific journal?
+The Hong Kong Government has signed purchasing contracts for three vaccines.
+Two vaccines (Comirnaty and CoronaVac) have been authorized for emergency use and are currently available in Hong Kong.

 *The shipment of the third vaccine from Oxford/AstraZeneca is suspended for the year, as the government announced amid concerns over rare cases of blood clots after the shot.